 - Icons propagate down in the tree structure.
 If you don't add an icon, the icon of the previous node is used.
 You can customize them at each level.
 For your convenience, we added default icons that come out of the box.
 They are automatically used if you don't upload customized icons.

 In the Options window, you can upload your customized Navigation and Selection icons.
 Navigation icons are used on the navigation screen and Selection icons will appear in the content selection at the bottom of the screen.

 These are the icons the users see:

-- Page style changes the look of your pages.
+- Page style changes the look of your Selector.